AguaClara/Textbook/AIDE/AIDE.rst

 .. |20-80Lpsplant| image:: ../Images/AIDE20-80lpsPlant.png
   :width: 100

 The following AIDE Smart Parts are provided for education and as a demonstration of the AguaClara Reach ability to provide customized designs to AguaClara implementation partners.
-The AIDE Smart Parts are not
+The AIDE Smart Parts are not engineering designs.
+AguaClara Reach works with AguaClara Implementation Partners to develop customized designs for community scale water treatment plants.

 If you do not yet have an Onshape account, then you will be able to make changes to the configuration of the Smart Parts and will have access to the `view only toolbar <https://cad.onshape.com/help/Content/viewonlytoolbar.htm>`_.
 You can sign up for a `free public Onshape account <https://www.onshape.com/en/products/free>`_ that will enable you to also access the parts lists and ESTIMATED materials cost for each of the AIDE Smart Parts.